 We were down to our bare nerve endings in terms of stress.
 I think the whole band had been suffering from postpartum depression after Hotel, and now we were heavily pregnant again with the next baby, and the strain was showing… It would be fair to say, I think, that this became our least favorite album because it represented such a dark time personally.
 We were struggling to write, we were struggling with drug and alcohol abuse, and we were struggling with interpersonal relations and ego.
 The whole album had this dark cloud of dissension around it… Finally, we exhausted ourselves, exhausted our patience, and took so many drugs that nobody could see any further solutions except to finish what we had and walk away from it.Don Felder, Heaven and Hell: My Life in the Eagles (1974-2001)

 Indeed, the Eagles walked away soon after The Long Run was released.
-While the album did well in the U.S., hitting #1 on the Billboard 200 and eventually going 7x platinum, it was clear that the Eagles were finished.
+While the album did well in the U.S., hitting #1 on the Billboard 200 and eventually going 7x platinum, it was clear that the band was broken.
 After the infamous “Long Night in Wrong Beach” where Felder and Frey threatened to go UFC on each other in the middle of their set, the Eagles took a 14-year vacation.
 They’d eventually reunite for the Hell Freezes Over album, but it was clear that they were now, purely, a nostalgia act — albeit a highly profitable one.
 They’re still a touring juggernaut today, as not even Glenn Frey’s death in 2016 could stop them.
 They simply plugged in another Frey (Deacon, Glenn’s son) as well as country superstar Vince Gill and kept on going.

 While the Eagles were, ultimately, able to make it in the long run, it didn’t come without a tremendous cost.
 Then again, for a band that often cared more about the bottom line than anything else, I guess that counts as a success.